 How to Meditate

 First, let’s break down some mental barriers you may have about meditation.
 It is not religious and does not require any spiritual beliefs to gain benefit.
 You do not need to devote your life to it, as little as five minutes a day can reap the rewards outlined above.

 There are many resources to help you start your meditation practice.
 I recommend beginning with a guided practice.
 There are two excellent apps: Calm, and Headspace, which take you through a beginner’s guided program.

-Start with as little as 5-10 minutes a day.
+Start with as little as 5-10 minutes a day and encourage your people to do the same during working hours.
 Try it for a week and see how you feel.

 Self-guided meditation schedule

-For those who want to advance a little further, here is my outline for progressing from guided to self-guided meditation:
+For those who want to advance a little further and create a programme for you and your people – here is my outline for progressing from guided to self-guided meditation: